+As of 12/31/23.
 Sources: Capital Group, Morningstar.
-"Actively managed funds" data represent all actively managed, single-strategy, retail mutual funds (excluding American Funds) with the same primary prospective benchmarks and/or Morningstar category with one or more of American Funds' equity-focused mutual funds.
+"Actively managed funds" data represent the oldest share class of all actively managed mutual and exchange-traded funds (excluding American Funds) with the same primary prospectus benchmark as one or more of American Funds' equity-focused mutual funds plus the moderate allocation of global allocation categories.
+Only live funds were included in the analysis.
+The groupings were filtered for oldest share class and excluded fund of funds, index funds, feeder funds, lifecycle funds, in-house funds of funds and enhanced index funds.
 Funds were considered actively managed if they were not classified by Morningstar as index funds.
+There may be funds in the comparison that use the same primary benchmark as one or more of American Funds' equity-focused mutual funds but follow a different strategy which could impact the results of the comparison.
 "American Funds" data represent our 20 equity-focused mutual funds.
 A full list of these funds, their primary benchmarks and their Morningstar categories can be found on page 16.
-Exhibits with time periods starting in 1996 or later correct for survivorship bias by including the return and expense history of funds that have merged or closed.
-Exhibits with time periods before 1996 reflect either live funds only or a combination of both data types (live funds only and survivorship bias free).